imkikev/openAiAgentsChatbot/README.md

-# OpenAI Agents SDK Chatbot by Kike
+# Multi-Provider AI Agent Chatbot with OpenAI SDK

-This project is a chatbot application powered by OpenAI agents.
-It includes a backend for managing agents and guardrails, and a frontend built with Streamlit for user interaction.
-The project also supports testing with `pytest` and uses environment variables for secure configuration.
+This project is an AI chatbot powered by the [OpenAI Agents SDK](https://openai.github.io/openai-agents-python/), capable of using different LLM providers, including OpenAI and AWS Bedrock.
+It features multi-agent orchestration, guardrails, and a Streamlit-based interface for interaction.
+The project supports secure configuration via `.env` and seamless provider switching using [LiteLLM](https://github.com/BerriAI/litellm).

 ## 🔧 Powered by OpenAI Agents SDK